soulseekah/wp-lock/README.md

 [![Build Status](https://travis-ci.org/soulseekah/wp-lock.svg?branch=develop)](https://travis-ci.org/soulseekah/wp-lock)

-WordPres is no longer just a blogging platform.
+WordPress is no longer just a blogging platform.
 It's a framework.
 And like all mature frameworks it drastically needs a lock API.

 ## Example